 It’s divine as is or you can make things more exciting by adding mix-ins, like toasted walnuts.
 You can even use a liquid sweetener instead of sugar.
 (Hello, maple syrup banana bread!)
 Check out our post on personalizing your banana bread for full instructions and more ideas.

 And there's more!
 Like the recipe name promises, this banana bread is also full of whole grains.
-The recipe calls for 1 cup of White Whole Wheat Flour — but using whole wheat flour isn’t the only way to bake with whole grains.
+The recipe calls for 1 cup of Golden Whole Wheat Flour — but using whole wheat flour isn’t the only way to bake with whole grains.
 You can bake with gluten-free whole grains too.

 Gluten-free banana bread